Which city is cheaper, Santa Fe or Albuquerque?

 Shopping is a popular activity when visiting Albuquerque.
 The city's old town has many cultural artisan shops where you can buy local items.

-Many visitors explore the shopping areas in Santa Fe.
+Santa Fe is a popular shopping destination with plenty of stores.
 There are many unique shops and art galleries that feature local artists and craftsmen.

 Both Albuquerque and Santa Fe are family-friendly destinations.

 Albuquerque is a very family-friendly destination.
 The city has a number of nature centers as well as the Albuquerque BioPark Zoo.
 Outside of town there are many parks and natural areas to explore.